Other Items Related to Form 4720

 Form 990, Return of Organization Exempt From Income Tax

-Form 990 is used by tax-exempt organizations, nonexempt charitable trusts, and section 527 political organizations to provide the IRS with the information required by section 6033.
+Tax-exempt organizations, nonexempt charitable trusts, and section 527 political organizations file this form to provide the IRS with the information required by section 6033.

 Form 990-EZ, Short Form Return of Organization Exempt from Income Tax

-Tax-exempt organizations, nonexempt charitable trusts, and section 527 political organizations use this form to provide IRS the information required by section 6033.
+Tax-exempt organizations, nonexempt charitable trusts, and section 527 political organizations file this form to provide IRS the information required by section 6033.

 Form 990-PF, Return of Private Foundation